 Having this information on hand can help streamline your filing process.

-Sometimes having a Certificate of Formation or Articles of Incorporation and multiple amendments can get messy.
+Sometimes, having a Certificate of Formation or Articles of Incorporation and multiple amendments can get messy.
 If you want to streamline your amendments and Certificate of Formation or Articles of Incorporation into one easily searchable document, you can file a Restated Certificate of Formation or Restated Articles of Incorporation with the Secretary of State.

 You can file a restatement form in the same manner you file an amendment.
 The Restated Certificate of Formation or Restated Articles of Incorporation supersedes your original Certificate of Formation or Articles of Incorporation and any amendments or supplements you previously filed.
+At the time of this writing, the filing fee for either form is $80.

 We’re all human, and sometimes we need to correct a mistake.
-If you haven’t changed anything about your company but you notice there is incorrect business information or a defective signature on file with the Secretary of State, you can file a Statement of Correction.
-Your Statement of Correction needs to contain:
+If you haven’t changed anything about your company but you notice there is incorrect business information or a defective signature on file with the Secretary of State, you can file a “Statement of Correction (for a Maine or Foreign LLC)” for an LLC or an “Articles of Correction” for a corporation.
+Both forms carry a $50 filing fee (as of this writing) and ask for roughly the same information:

 Except for use against people who previously relied on the incorrect information, your corrections are retroactive to the date you initially filed your business document.

-Our Worry-Free Compliance and Amendment Filing Services help you keep your business a compliant and trustworthy entity with ease.
-We prepare and submit paperwork for Maine amendments with our Amendment Filing Service, and amendments are also included in our Worry-Free Compliance Service.
+Our Worry-Free Compliance and amendment filing Services help you keep your business a compliant and trustworthy entity with ease.
+We prepare and submit paperwork for Maine amendments with our amendment filing service, and amendments are also included in our Worry-Free Compliance service.
 From formation on, our tools and support can give you peace of mind and get you back to doing what you love: running your business.

 FAQ